spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/customizing-css.md

 ```

-## 3. Copy the CSS to your own project
+## Option 3: Copy the CSS to your own project

 If you want to go full-option, you can always copy `src/styles.css` to your own project and go wild.
 In this example we renamed the file to `custom/media-library.css`.